How to Get Keywords in Your Reviews – Whitespark Local Insider

 - What service did we complete for you?

-- Which location did you have this service at?
-(That might help you get city into the review.)
+- Which location did you have the service at?

 - How did we do?